highlando/19-geometric-fluids-discretization/index.md

 ### Hamiltonian formulation of ideal fluid

-Develop Hamiltonian formulation of ideal fluid dynamics, including conserved quantities in 2D and 3D
+Develop the Hamiltonian formulation of ideal fluid dynamics, including conserved quantities in 2D and 3D.

 :page_facing_up: J. E. Marsden and A. Weinstein, *Coadjoint orbits, vortices, and Clebsch variables for incompressible fluids,* Phys.
 D Nonlinear Phenom., vol. 7, no. 1–3, pp. 305–323, May 1983.